-4. 3.
-"Community services worker" means any person employed by or under contract with a community services provider who provides, for compensation or as a volunteer, health-related services, training, or supportive assistance to persons who are elderly or persons with developmental disabilities, and who is not a licensed health professional or any person who contracts with the Oklahoma Health Care Authority to provide specialized foster care, habilitation training specialist services, or homemaker services to persons with developmental disabilities;

-5. 4.
-"Department" means the Department of Human Services;

-$\frac{6.5}{5.}$ "Developmental disability" means a severe, chronic disability of a person which:
+- 4. "Community services worker" means any person employed by or under contract with a community services provider who provides, for compensation or as a volunteer, health-related services, training, or supportive assistance to persons with developmental intellectual disabilities, and who is not a licensed health professional or any person who contracts with the Oklahoma Health Care Authority to provide specialized foster care, habilitation training specialist services, or homemaker services to persons with developmental intellectual disabilities; - 5.
+"Department" means the Department of Human Services; - 6.
+"Developmental disability" means a severe, chronic disability of a person which: - a. is attributable to a mental or physical impairment or combination of mental and physical impairments, such

-- a. is attributable to a mental or physical impairment or combination of mental and physical impairments, such as mental retardation an intellectual development disorder, cerebral palsy, or autism,
+1 as mental retardation an intellectual development

+2 disorder, cerebral palsy, or autism,

-- b. is manifested before the person attains twenty-two (22) years of age,
+3 b. is manifested before the person attains twenty-two

+4 (22) years of age,

-- c. is likely to continue indefinitely,
+5 С. is likely to continue indefinitely,

-- d. results in substantial functional limitations in three or more of the following areas of major life activity:
+6 d. results in substantial functional limitations in three

+7 or more of the following areas of major life activity:

-- (1) self-care,
+8 (1) self-care,

-- (2) receptive and expressive language,
+9 (2) receptive and expressive language,

-- (3) learning,
+10 (3) learning,

-- (4) mobility,
+11 (4) mobility,

-- (5) self-direction,
+12 (5) self-direction,

-- (6) capacity for independent living, and
+13 (6) capacity for independent living, and

-- (7) economic self-sufficiency, and
+14 (7) economic self-sufficiency, and

-- e. reflects the person's need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services which are of lifelong or extended duration and are individually planned and coordinated;
+15 е. reflects the person's need for a combination and

+16 sequence of special, interdisciplinary, or generic

+17 care, treatment, or other services which are of

+18 lifelong or extended duration and are individually

+19 planned and coordinated;

-7. 6.
-"Health-related services" means those services provided by community services providers or community services workers to persons who are elderly or persons with developmental disabilities that include, but are not limited to, personal hygiene, transferring, range of motion, supervision or assistance in activities of daily living, basic nursing care such as taking temperature, pulse or respiration, positioning, incontinent care, and identification of signs and symptoms of disease.
+20 7.
+"Heal th-related services" means those services provided by

+21 community services providers or community services workers to

+persons with developmental disabilities that include, but are not limited to, personal hygiene, transferring, range of motion, supervision or assistance in activities of daily living, basic nursing care such as taking temperature, pulse or respiration, positioning, incontinent care, and identification of signs and symptoms of disease.
 Certain tasks that may be performed as basic nursing care by community services workers require appropriate training provided or approved by the Department, written agreement by the service recipient's personal support team, and the primary care physician's acknowledgement and specific order related to the task.
 Under such circumstances, basic nursing care may include, but need not be limited to:

-- nutrition, including meals by gastrostomy tube or jejeunostomy tube,
+- a. nutrition, including meals by gastrostomy tube or jejeunostomy tube,

 - b. blood glucose monitoring,

 - c. ostomy bag care,

-- d. oral suctioning, and

-- e. administration of oral metered dose inhalers and nebulizers;
+- d. oral suctioning, and - e. administration of oral metered dose inhalers and nebulizers; - 8.

-8. 7.
 "Supportive assistance" means the service rendered to persons with developmental disabilities which is sufficient to enable such person to meet an adequate level of daily living.

 Supportive assistance includes, but is not limited to, training, supervision, assistance in housekeeping, assistance in the preparation of meals, and assistance in activities of daily living as necessary for the health and comfort of persons with developmental disabilities;

-9. 8.
-"Maltreatment" means abuse, verbal abuse, sexual abuse, neglect, financial neglect, exploitation or sexual exploitation of vulnerable adults as defined in Section 10-103 of Title 43A of the Oklahoma Statutes or abuse, neglect, sexual abuse or sexual exploitation of children as defined in Section 1-1-105 of Title 10A of the Oklahoma Statutes;
+9. "Maltreatment" means abuse, verbal abuse, sexual abuse, neglect, financial neglect, exploitation or sexual exploitation of vulnerable adults as defined in Section 10-103 of Title 43A of the Oklahoma Statutes or abuse, neglect, sexual abuse or sexual exploitation of children as defined in Section 1-1-105 of Title 10A of the Oklahoma Statutes;

-10. 9.
-"Personal care" means a level of assistance provided in the home of an individual to meet the individual's activities of daily living needs such as bathing, grooming, meal preparation, light housekeeping, laundry, and care plan-directed errands;

-11. 10.
-"Medicaid personal care services provider" means a program, corporation or individual who provides services under the state Medicaid program personal care program or ADvantage Waiver to individuals who are elderly or who have a physical disability;
+- 10. "Personal care" means a level of assistance provided in the home of an individual to meet the individual's activities of daily living needs such as bathing, grooming, meal preparation, light housekeeping, laundry, and care plan-directed errands; - 11.
+"Medicaid personal care services provider" means a program, corporation or individual who provides services under the state